Women Against Violence Against Women (WAVAW) – By Carolyn Byerly

 Everything about Matrix started small.
 We were a grassroots, community-based magazine, written by a handful of local women-identified people and published in a small community printshop with a circulation of less than two hundred.
 But we quickly realized that we were part of something much larger, and that our work to create and publish it each month followed a powerful tradition of lesbian activism via the printed word.

-Violence and Non-Violence; A Tale of Two Tactics – By Anna Schlecht
+Violence and Non-Violence: A Tale of Two Tactics – By Anna Schlecht

 Crabshell Alliance was a VERY different kind of political action group for me.
 Up until 1975, my political experience had involved bouncing around the antiwar movement in Madison, Wisconsin, most of which was DIY, male-dominated, and raucous.
 But in Crabshell Alliance, I found myself part of a well-organized effort with clear strategies, effective tactics, and women in leadership.
 Vastly different.